CS-ALU/alu-system_linux/signals/README.md

 # 0x06.
 C - Signals

 ## About
-Solved tasks from Holberton School's Linux Programming curriculum
+Solved task to test summutive project for Linux Programming

 ----